VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   This prevents from ingesting metrics with too many labels.
 It is recommended [monitoring](#monitoring) `vm_metrics_with_dropped_labels_total` metric in order to determine whether `-maxLabelsPerTimeseries` must be adjusted for your workload.

-* VictoriaMetrics ignores `NaN` and `Inf` values during data ingestion.
-See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/752) for details.
+* VictoriaMetrics ignores `NaN` values during data ingestion.

 ### Backfilling